skyrocket-qy/prob-filters/cuckoo-filter/README.md

 *   **Cons**:
     *   Insertions can fail if the filter is too full, requiring the filter to be rebuilt with more space.
     *   Implementation is slightly more complex than a standard Bloom filter.

+### Mathematical Foundations

+Cuckoo filters are based on Cuckoo Hashing, where each item has a few possible locations (buckets) in the hash table.
+When an item is inserted, it tries to occupy one of its designated locations.
+If all locations are occupied, it "kicks out" an existing item, which then tries to find a new home in one of its alternative locations.
+This process can cascade, leading to a chain of displacements.
+If a cycle is detected or a maximum number of displacements is reached, the insertion fails, and the filter might need to be resized.

+The false positive rate of a Cuckoo filter is primarily determined by the size of the fingerprints and the number of entries per bucket.
+Larger fingerprints and more entries per bucket generally lead to lower false positive rates.

+### Implementation Considerations

+*   **Cuckoo Hashing**: The core challenge is implementing the cuckoo hashing mechanism, including handling displacements and potential insertion failures.
+This often involves a loop that attempts to re-insert kicked-out items.
+*   **Fingerprints**: Instead of storing the full item, Cuckoo filters store a small fingerprint of the item.
+The size of this fingerprint directly impacts the false positive rate and memory usage.
+*   **Bucket Size**: The number of entries per bucket (e.g., 2, 4, 8) affects both the load factor (how full the filter can get before insertions become difficult) and the false positive rate.
+Larger bucket sizes generally allow for higher load factors.
+*   **Hash Functions**: Two hash functions are typically used: one to determine the primary bucket and another to determine the alternate bucket based on the fingerprint.
+These hash functions need to be carefully chosen to ensure good distribution.
+*   **Resizing**: If an insertion fails, the Cuckoo filter needs to be resized and all existing items re-inserted.
+This can be a costly operation and should be managed to avoid frequent occurrences.
+*   **Deletion**: Cuckoo filters support deletion by simply removing the fingerprint from its location.
+This is a significant advantage over standard Bloom filters.

+## Code Example

+A basic Go implementation of the Cuckoo Filter can be found [here](code/cuckoo_filter.go).